 Replace Your Whole Roof

 If your roof is more than a decade old and starting to shed its shingles, you may want to consider replacing the whole structure.
-Even though it may be less expensive to repair the few pieces that have gone missing, you’ll need to replace the entire roof if you notice any damage to the foundation underneath it, such as the flashing, underlayment, soffit and fascia.
-Leaving your home exposed to the elements could cost you even more money to repair your attic, ceilings and walls.
+Even though it may be less expensive to repair the few pieces that have gone missing, you’ll need to replace the entire roof if you notice any damage to the foundation underneath it, such as the flashing, underlayment, and soffit & fascia.
+Leaving your home exposed to the elements could cost you even more money to repair your attic, ceilings, and walls.

 The roof replacement process involves removing all the old shingles and the foundational elements underneath them and installing new components.
 Replacing the wooden components under the shingles ensures that your home doesn’t have any residual water damage.
 After our initial inspection, we’ll help you decide whether you should repair or replace your roof, and we’ll give you a fair estimate for a new roof based on your home’s square footage.